-AAR is gaining momentum with the current renaissance of augmented reality (AR) and mixed reality (MR).
+AAR is gaining momentum with the current renaissance of augmented reality (AR) and mixed reality (MR) under the contemporary umbrella term extended reality (XR).
 Since the 1990s when the term AAR was first introduced, the medium has been researched extensively, and with new technologies and wearable devices, interesting AAR applications are getting available to the wider audiences.
 However, the narrative possibilities of AAR tend to be still an under-explored territory.
 This is especially true for AAR that utilises 6DoF positional tracking.
 In 6DoF AAR the user can freely move in a space while hearing spatially synchronised virtual sounds embedded in the environment.

 When an object can freely move in a three-dimensional space it is said to have six-degrees-of-freedom (6DoF): three degrees refer to position coordinates in Euclidean space (x, y and z axes) while three others refer to orientation angles (yaw, pitch and roll).